What is The Difference Between PR and Citizenship in Australia?

 Holders of Australian PR have the right to enter and leave Australia multiple times, work and study in Australia, and access Australia's healthcare system, Medicare.
 They also have the ability to sponsor their family members for permanent residency.

-In order to obtain Australian PR, individuals must meet certain eligibility criteria and go through a points-based system or other visa streams that allow for permanent residency.
+In order to obtain Australian PR for Indians, individuals must meet certain eligibility criteria and go through a points-based system or other visa streams that allow for permanent residency.

 Types of Visas to Gain Australian PR